adrelanos/aeternity-wiki/Humanistic-Use-Cases.md

 #### Potential partner: Alice.si
 * Ethereum based crowdfunding solutions for charitable projects

-    Decentralized oracles / prediction markets could help decide where funds are best applied for the greater good and have the most powerful tool for making welfare recirculate and shape a better world, in which every trade there is an slice for that global greater good fund, acting as a society balancing tool...
+    Decentralized oracles / prediction markets could help decide where funds are best applied for the greater good and have the most powerful tool for making welfare recirculate and shape a better world, in which every trade there is a slice for that global greater good fund, acting as a society balancing tool...

 #### Use Case Concept
 ![Use Case Concept sketch](https://github.com/aeternity/wiki/blob/master/AE-Crowdfund.png)